jerryscript-project/iotjs/docs/IoT.js-API-Buffer.md

 * `encoding: String`
 * Return: `Number`

 Returns actual byte length of `string` encoded by `encoding`.
-UTF-8 encoding is on default.
+UTF-8 encoding is by default.
-Note that it may different from `String.prototype.length` since that returns number of characters in a string.
+Note that it may be different from `String.prototype.length` since that returns the number of characters in a string.

 #### Buffer.concat(list)
 * `list: Array of Buffer`